Mikejo5000/vsts-docs-pr/docs/report/analytics/data-model-analytics-service.md

 |CreatedOn | Navigation | Navigation property to the Date entity for the date the work item was created, in the time zone for the account.
 Commonly used to reference properties from the Date entity in ```groupby``` statements.

 The last three properties here show that the same value is often expressed in multiple properties, each designed for different scenarios.

+[!Note]
+Changes to custom fields will affect the shape of your data model and will affect all revisions.

 ##Related notes